 Bayview Gallery

 Helen Rundell Helen Rundell Long Island native Helen Rundell, who has lived in Maine for more than a decade, is perhaps one of America's finest realist painters.
 Whether landscape or still life, Helen combines a thorough knowledge of her subjects with exacting technical ability to produce truly remarkable paintings.

 Paul Stone Paul Stone Alternating between vibrant color and muted, tonal images, Paul Stone creates paintings that are as much about the sense of a place as they are about specific locations.
-His powerful brushwork and diverse pallette, give his work a hauntingly familiar feel.
+His powerful brushwork and diverse pallette, give his work a hauntingly familiar feel

+Bayview Gallery